stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Artificial Intelligence and The Superorganism" – The Great Simplification.md

-even a third order effect because it makes some   other technology possible that does that. this is one of the asymmetries that we have   to focus on in the progress narrative is the progress narrative is and technology in general,   when we make a new technology, and by technology i mean a physical technology or even say a law   or a business to achieve a goal, we're generally making something that is trying to have a first   order effect on a narrow goal that is definable in a finite number of metrics for a small set   [2540](https://www.youtube.com/watch?v=_P8PLHvZygo&t=2540.28s)
+even a third order effect because it makes some   other technology possible that does that. this is one of the asymmetries that we have   to focus on in the progress narrative is the progress narrative is and technology in general,   when we make a new technology, and by technology i mean a [[physical tech|physical technology]] or even say a law   or a business to achieve a goal, we're generally making something that is trying to have a first   order effect on a narrow goal that is definable in a finite number of metrics for a small set   [2540](https://www.youtube.com/watch?v=_P8PLHvZygo&t=2540.28s)